 The zucchini plant is one of the most common vegetables grown in the home garden.
 One of the reasons is that it is relatively easy to grow.
 Just because it is easy to grow doesn’t mean that the zucchini is without its problems, however.
 Many people have problems growing zucchini.
 Let’s take a look at a few of these issues when growing zucchini plants and how to fix them.

-Zucchini Pests & Insects
+Zucchini Pests and Insects

 Most zucchini pests can be controlled with regular applications of insecticidal soap or pesticides.
-Since these different pests can affect the zucchini plant at different times in the growing cycle, it is best to start a pest control regimen as soon as the zucchini plant is in the ground to avoid these pest problems on growing zucchini.
+Since these different pests can affect the zucchini plant at different times in the growing cycle, it’s best to start a pest control regimen as soon as the zucchini plant is in the ground to avoid these pest problems on growing zucchini.

-Zucchini Blossoms Falling Off Plant
+Additional Zucchini Problems: Blossoms Falling Off Plant

 Zucchini blossoms falling off plants is often an issue gardeners see.
 While many people think that their zucchini has a problem because the blossoms are mysteriously falling off the plant, this is actually not the case.
 This is very normal for zucchini plants and is part of their development process.